systemlibrary/systemlibrary-common-web/source/SystemLibrary.Common.Web/Install.md

 * Requests will be mapped to a controller
 * .cshtml files will be re-compiled during save and your site will refresh auto
 * Static content such as jpg, png, pdf, js, etc... is allowed to be hosted from your app
-* See the docs for the two methods: CommonWebApplicationServices and CommonWebApplicationBuilder for more info
+* See the docs for the two methods: AddCommonWebServices and UseCommonWebApp for more info

 ## Package Configurations
 * Below are the default and modifiable configurations for this package